StefanSko/TaxPilot/taxpilot/backend/search/examples/search_example.md

-# Technical Documentation: TaxPilot Search Example (`example.py`) Workflow
+# Technical Documentation: TaxPilot Search Example

 ## 1. Introduction

-The `example.py` script serves as an end-to-end demonstration and test harness for the core search functionality of TaxPilot.
-It simulates the process of taking raw legal text data stored in a DuckDB database, processing it for semantic search, indexing it into a vector database (Qdrant), and finally executing search queries against the indexed data.
+The TaxPilot search functionality demonstrates end-to-end semantic search for German tax law.
+It processes raw legal text from a DuckDB database, segments it while preserving hierarchical structure, generates embeddings, stores them in a vector database (Qdrant), and provides both segment-based and article-based search capabilities.

-This document details the data flow, component interactions, and logic involved in each step of the script.
+This document details the data flow, component interactions, and both search approaches available in the system.

 ## 2. Configuration and Initialization